MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/Error.md

 ### multi method new ( UInt :$domain!, Int :$code!, Str :$error-message! )

 Create a new error object.
 A domain, which is a string must be converted to an unsigned integer with one of the Quark conversion methods.
-See `Gnome::Glib::Quark`.
+See *Gnome::Glib::Quark*.

-### multi method new ( N-GError :gerror! )
+### multi method new ( N-GError :$gerror! )

 Create a new error object using an other native error object.

 error-is-valid
 --------------

-Returns True if native error object is valid, otherwise False.
+Returns True if native error object is valid, otherwise `False`.

     method error-is-valid ( --> Bool )

 clear-error
 -----------

 Clear the error and return data to memory to pool.
-The error object is not valid after this call and error-is-valid() will return False.
+The error object is not valid after this call and error-is-valid() will return `False`.

     method clear-error ()

 domain
 ------

 Get the domain code from the error object.
-Use `to-string()` from `Gnome::Glib::Quark` to get the domain text representation of it.
-Returns 0 if object is invalid.
+Use `to-string()` from *Gnome::Glib::Quark* to get the domain text representation of it.
+Returns `UInt` if object is invalid.

     method domain ( --> UInt )

 code
 ----

 Return the error code of the error.
-Returns 0 if object is invalid.
+Returns `Int` if object is invalid.

     method code ( --> Int )

 message
 -------

 Return the error message in the error object.
-Returns '' if object is invalid.
+Returns `Str` if object is invalid.

     method message ( --> Str )